flori/sysinfo/README.md

 ## Description

-This library display system information, so far cpu load average and battery level (as a percentage of fully charged) in a small form factor.
+This library display system information, so far current cpu load and battery level (as a percentage of fully charged) in a small form factor.

 ## Installation